Man arrested after assault on Kirkgate in Leeds city centre

-A man has been arrested after assaulting another man on Kirkgate in Leeds city centre.
+A man was left with facial injuries after being assaulted in Leeds city centre.

-Police were called to the scene at about 8.30am on Saturday, March 9.
+Police were called to the scene in Kirkgate at about 8.30am on Saturday, March 9.

+Officers found the victim had been assaulted and witnesses had detained the person they believed was responsible.

 -> Police name 80-year-old victim of fatal crash on Otley Road, Leeds